endid-app/endid-python/README.md

 pip install endid
 ```

+Endid will install no other dependencies at all.

 ## Usage

 Both clients store last-used tokens and messages on your system, so subsequently calling the bare-bones client with no token will still reach Slack.